-- A text-based format is more future-safe, than a proprietary binary format by a commercial vendor - Markdown is a nice way of getting nice output from text. - Simple & readable formating - Can be converted to lots of different outputs - HTML, pdf, MS Word, slides etc - Never, never, never use Excel for scientific analysis! - Script your analysis bash, python, R, ...

-all code needed to go from input files to final results raw and primary data, essentially all input files, never edit!
+- A text-based format is more future-safe, than a proprietary binary format by a commercial vendor - Markdown is a nice way of getting nice output from text. - Simple & readable formating - Can be converted to lots of different outputs - HTML, pdf, MS Word, slides etc - Works nicely with version control systems all code needed to go from input files to final results raw and primary data, essentially all input files, never edit!